 How to eat more healthy, good-for-you, blue foods.

 Mmmm, delish!
-The flavors of this easy crustless quiche recipe are inspired by Julia Child’s Quiche Au Roquefort.
-In this version, I’ve skipped the crust and added asparagus (one of my favorite spring vegetables), and some chopped ham.
+Julia Child’s Quiche Au Roquefort inspires the flavors of this easy crustless quiche recipe.
+I’ve skipped the crust in this version and added asparagus (one of my favorite spring vegetables) and some chopped ham.

 Okay, okay, it’s not the typical “blue food” that would come to most people’s minds when thinking about foods to beat the Blue Monday meal blues.
 This quiche is, however, a great crustless quiche recipe for adding some spring flavor and a bit of sun-shiny yellow on your plate to brighten up your Blue Monday meal!